 Steeped in history, First Colony Inn (on the National Register of Historic Places) sets an unmatched scene for history-interested couples.
 Other romantic places to stay in the Outer Banks include the oceanfront Cape Hatteras Motel and Surf Side Hotel, both allowing you to listen to the ocean sounds from your room together.

-The wild Outer Banks horses are famed and to see them adds a dimension to an Outer Banks stay.
-Even though you find the unlikely animals in several places along the coastline, Corolla is an unbeatable option for where to stay in the Outer Banks to see wild horses.
+The wild Outer Banks horses are famed and to see them adds a dimension to a visit.
+Even though you find the unlikely animals in several places along the coastline, Corolla is an unbeatable option for where to stay in the to see wild horses.
 On the remote northern Corolla beaches, accessible only by four-wheel drive, the wild horses roam freely.

 Make the most of every trip with our newsletter delivered to your inbox.